intel/intel-extension-for-pytorch/README.md

 python -m pip install torch==2.1.0a0 torchvision==0.16.0a0 torchaudio==2.1.0a0 intel-extension-for-pytorch==2.1.10+xpu --extra-index-url https://pytorch-extension.intel.com/release-whl/stable/xpu/us/
 # for PRC user, you can check with the following link
 python -m pip install torch==2.1.0a0 torchvision==0.16.0a0 torchaudio==2.1.0a0 intel-extension-for-pytorch==2.1.10+xpu --extra-index-url https://pytorch-extension.intel.com/release-whl/stable/xpu/cn/

 ```

-**Note:** The patched PyTorch 2.0.1 is required to work with Intel® Extension for PyTorch\* on Intel® graphics card for now.
+**Note:** The patched PyTorch 2.1.0 is required to work with Intel® Extension for PyTorch\* on Intel® graphics card for now.

 More installation methods can be found at [GPU Installation Guide](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html).

-Compilation instruction of the latest GPU code base `xpu-main` branch can be found in the session Package `source` at [Installation Guide](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/installation.html).
+Compilation instruction of the latest GPU code base `xpu-main` branch can be found in the session Package `source` at [GPU Installation Guide](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/tutorials/installation.html).

 ## Getting Started